polterguy/polterguy.github.io/tutorials/expressions/index.md

 Expressions are the by far most complex subject in Hyperlambda.
-The bad news is that they also permutate the entire platform, and are crucial to understand in order to effectively use Magic.
+The bad news is that they also permutate the entire platform, and are crucial to understand in order to effectively use Hyperlambda.
 The good news is that you only need to understand 5% of expressions to use Hyperlambda efficiently.
 In this tutorial, I'll lead you to an understanding of expressions in less than 10 minutes, at which point you'll know _everything_ you need to know about expressions.